sommergeo/ochre_africa_map/README.md

-# ochre_map

-## Data
-Rimtautas Dapauschkas / Andrew Kandel

 # Map of ochre occurence in African archaeological assemblages

-A geomorphological map of Melka Kunture to be published in Journal of Maps (under review).
+A map of ochre remains in archaeological assemblages in Africa at different time slices.
 This repo contains the Web Map created with <a href="https://leafletjs.com" target="_blank">Leaflet</a>.
+The data were collected by Rimtautas Dapauschkas and Andrew Kandel and are available in the ROAD database.

 ## Links